-The following information provides details about radon testing methods, pointing out some of the advantages and disadvantages of each one.
+The following information provides details about radon testing methods, including the advantages and disadvantages of each one.
 This information is intended to guide the user in making an informed selection of a measurement method.

-Activated Carbon Adsorption (AC) & Charcoal Liquid Scintillation (LS): Short-Term
+Short-term Tests: Activated Carbon Adsorption (AC) & Charcoal Liquid Scintillation (LS)

 Both of these methods absorb radon gas on activated charcoal but different equipment is used for analysis.
 The detectors for these methods consist of various configured containers filled with a measured amount of activated charcoal.
 The container is perforated or screened and has a filter to keep out radon decay products.
 All charcoal adsorbers are stored in air-tight containers before and after sampling.

 Charcoal adsorbers are installed from two to seven days.
 At the end of testing, the adsorber is resealed and returned to the vendor for processing and evaluation.

 - Low cost for services; costs may range from $10 to $25 for each detector.